 The recipes are bean, grain, and veggie-centric so these recipes are perfect for any vegan or plant-based diet.

 All the recipes are gluten-free and vegan, many are oil-free and soy-free, but all have oil-free and soy-free options.
-I want everyone to be able to eat around my table!

 Is All Pad Thai Vegan?
 Can Pad Thai Be Made Vegan?